MarisSuss/MarisSuss/README.md

 I am a passionate software developer focused on clean code and being mindful of the future so that my code works great and as time goes on keeps its value.
-In other words, I am great to work with as I strongly believe that teamwork and mutual respect are keys to the success of any great project.
+In other words, I am great to work with as I strongly believe that teamwork and mutual respect are the keys to the success of any great project.

 ## My programming skills include